LZXCorp/SparkCTF/challenges/misc/KenaRFed/README.md

 # Kena RFed

-My colleage thought that `rm -rf --no-preserve-root` is used to remove the French language. \
+My colleague thought that `rm -rf --no-preserve-root` is used to remove the French language. \
 Please help me recover my flag file :(

 **Note:** The password to the SSH is `thisisasecret`